Nonprofit Accounting

 Dean Bouhof

 Dean is the Managing Partner at Vance & Cole.
-He has deployed offshore accounting teams for CPA firms serving nonprofit organizations, foundations, and grant-funded entities across the United States.
-Dean architects the zero-trust compliance infrastructure that ensures every placement meets or exceeds US enterprise standards.
+He has deployed offshore teams for CPA firms serving nonprofits, foundations, and grant-funded entities.
+Every placement meets US enterprise compliance standards.

 dean@vancecole.com